 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

-There are many tools that can be used as part of your recovery when you are just getting started on your journey to sobriety.
+There are many tools that can be used as part of a recovery when a person is just getting started on the journey to sobriety.
 Reading books on recovery from alcoholism can be very helpful, especially during times when it’s difficult or impossible to get to a meeting.
-This text aims to provide people with the best sources of literature that can help you get on the track to recovery.
+This text aims to provide people with the best sources of literature that can help to get on the track to recovery.

 Table of Contents

 - What Kind Of Books Are There For Overcoming Alcohol Addiction?

 - Recovery Books